 I have walked Milan at every hour, and the city feels as easy at midnight as it does in the afternoon.
 Locals stick to a few simple habits that keep nights relaxed and safe:

-- The metro runs until midnight, with night buses covering the main districts after that.
+- Transit: The metro runs until midnight, and night buses cover the main districts after that.

-- Walking between neighborhoods is common because the streets stay well-lit and lively late into the evening.
+- Walkability: Walking between neighborhoods is common because streets stay well lit and lively late into the evening.

-- Navigli, Brera, and Porta Romana stay busy long after dinner, full of people enjoying the night.
+- Where it stays busy: Navigli, Brera, and Porta Romana stay busy long after dinner, full of people enjoying the night.

-- Police presence and regular foot traffic keep things comfortable, even for solo travelers.
+- General safety: Police presence and regular foot traffic keep things comfortable, even for solo travelers.

-It helps to follow the local rhythm too.
-Aperitivo starts around 6 PM, dinner rarely before 8 PM, and nightlife doesn’t really wake up until after 10 PM.
-Pace yourself, stay hydrated, and let the night unfold naturally rather than trying to plan every moment.
+- Timing: Aperitivo starts around 6 PM, dinner rarely before 8 PM, and nightlife doesn’t really wake up until after 10 PM.
+Pace yourself and let the night unfold naturally.

 Frequently Asked Questions About Milan at Night